mohmiim/MLIntroduction/session-6/README.md

 for val in dataset: print(val.numpy())
 ~~~~

-The out put of this code should be
+The output of this code should be

 ~~~~{.python}
 0